prisc-official/telegram-forwarder_auto/NUS_ReadMe.md

 ## About Me

-I am a Corporate Banker
+I am a Corporate Banker and I haver ZERO IT/ Programming background

 ## My Learning Objectives